AidanR1999/ProjectManagementSystem/README.md

 To install and use locally you will need Node and npm.

+NOTE: Link sharing feature will only work on the above hosted domain.
+This feature allows the user to generate a link for others to view their existing project.

 Our app allows students to create / edit and manage listings of coursework including:

 * title